Monday, December 23, 2024

 Jews reflect others in their socio-economic bracket, and higher incomes correlate with lower fertility.
 They are also more mobile, often moving far from their families of origin.

 Many governments consider low birthrates and depopulation a crisis.
 It will cause many problems, as our societies become older and older.
-Pensions based on young people paying in while elders withdraw funds will obviously need to be redesigned.
+Pension systems based on young people paying in while elders withdraw funds will obviously need to be redesigned.

 Migration and immigration of young labor (African populations are growing much faster than other continents) will be essential for elderly countries.